tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ECH mitigates this attack by only negotiating TLS parameters from ClientHelloInner and authenticating all inputs to the ClientHelloInner (EncodedClientHelloInner and ClientHelloOuter) with the HPKE AEAD.
 See
-{{authenticating-outer-clienthello}}.
+{{authenticating-outer}}.
 An earlier iteration of this specification only encrypted and authenticated the "server_name" extension, which left the overall ClientHello vulnerable to an analogue of this attack.

 # IANA Considerations